 Everyone is talking about battle royale games at the moment and there are two which are really hitting the headlines: Drake's favourite Fortnite Battle Royale and PlayerUnknown's Battleground.
-Both recently came to mobile, offering their brand of battle royale to gamers on the go.
+Both are available on mobile, offering their brand of battle royale to gamers on the go.

 To help you get up to speed quickly, here are some top tips to get you gaming to your best in PUBG Mobile.

 Choose your login wisely: You can play as a Guest, use Facebook, or Twitter to sign-in on PUBG Mobile.
 Facebook or Twitter means you have to connect to your account, but you can then sync your data, so you can switch to another phone or tablet without losing all your progress.